aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/extract-and-save-an-attachment/_index.md

 type: docs
 weight: 40
 url: /net/extract-and-save-an-attachment/
+description: Aspose.PDF for .NET allows you to get all attachments from a PDF document.
+Also, you can get an individual attachment from your document.
 ---

 With Aspose.PDF, it is possible to get all attachments from a PDF document.
 This is useful either when you want to save the documents separately from the PDF, or if you need to strip a PDF of attachments.